Guzzur/eats-easy/documentation/system-design-document.md

 #### 1.2.3 Future Contingencies

 In next stages of development some independent services and APIs may be involved, such as network security service using SSL, payment services' APIs, map and advertising APIs and more.
-All these are irrelevant for current projectal stage, which desing is described in this document.
+All these are irrelevant for current projectal stage, whose design is described in this document.

 #### 1.3 Document Organization